koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 {{</ faq >}}

 {{< faq "Error with Modprobe and Vboxdrv ?" >}}
-It appears that I have problem with `modprobe vboxdrv`.You can sovle this problem by run command below:
+It appears that I have a problem with `modprobe vboxdrv`.You can solve this problem by run command below:
 ```
 sudo modprobe -a vboxdrv
 ```